Program Description

 Program Timeline

 Youth delegates meet weekly to discuss current news, deepen their understanding of civic engagement, and prepare for events and conferences.
-Meetings are centralized and will use large groups and small breakout group time based on weekly lesson format.
 Delegation meeting content is created by delegation advisors, youth officers, and council members.
-There will be a mix of synchronous and asynchronous work utilizing virtual platforms; Google Classroom and Zoom.
+We will utilize virtual platforms: Google Classroom and Zoom.
+In-person meetings and events will be scheduled based on public health guidelines.

 Program Events